European Convention on Human Rights

-The ECtHR has defined the Convention as a living instrument, meaning it must be interpreted in light of present-day conditions.
+The ECHR has defined the Convention as a living instrument, meaning it must be interpreted in light of present-day conditions.
 This evolving case law can restrict the margin of appreciation left to states or create new rights derived from existing provisions.

 Since its adoption, the Convention has been amended by seventeen additional protocols, which have added new rights or extended existing ones.
 These include the right to property, the right to education, the right to free elections, the prohibition of imprisonment for debt, the right to freedom of movement, the ban on expelling nationals, the prohibition of collective expulsion of aliens, the abolition of the death penalty, procedural safeguards for the expulsion of lawfully residing foreigners, the right to a double degree of jurisdiction in criminal matters, the right to compensation for wrongful conviction, the ne bis in idem principle (not to be tried or punished twice for the same offence), equality between spouses, and a general prohibition of discrimination.

 The most recent version entered into force on 1 August 2021 through Protocol No. 15, which added the principle of subsidiarity to the preamble.
 This principle reaffirms that states parties have the primary responsibility to secure and remedy human rights violations at national level.

 The European Convention on Human Rights is widely considered the most effective international treaty for the protection of human rights and has had a significant influence on the domestic law of all Council of Europe member states.